 Cookies stored in your device are actually the second line of defense and provide an extra layer of protection for someone who may not have a password established that is a challenge for a hacker to guess.

 Continually being asked to retrieve a Secure Access Code?

-You may be repeatedly asked to obtain a Secure Access Code to login (even from a registered device).
-There are two reasons this may be happening: (1) Chances are that your browser is currently set to reject all cookies, and that means you would always have to put in a Secure Access Code each time you log in.
-You can easily check the browser settings to “allow cookies”.
-(2) Your device must be set to keep the cookie.
+You may be repeatedly asked to obtain a Secure Access Code to log in (even from a registered device).
+There are two reasons this may be happening: (1) Your browser is currently set to reject all cookies, which that means you will have to put in a Secure Access Code each time you log in.
+You can easily change your browser settings to “allow cookies.”
+(2) Your device is not set to keep cookies.
 Certain anti-virus or PC cleaning programs will run regularly and delete all cookies from your computer.
-There is an option to protect certain “trusted cookies” so that they are not deleted.
+There is an option to protect certain “trusted cookies” so they are not deleted.
 To avoid having to retrieve a SAC each time you log in, mark secure.adviacu.org as a trusted cookie in your browser settings.